 When it comes to the design, the cubical housing is nicely wrapped in a mesh, which by the way, hides the four front-facing speakers.
 The speakers, to me, felt way better than any normal ones that you come across the TV sets.
 The two 10W Full Range speakers and two 5W Tweeters housed in the projector offer the boom you require during your movies and binge nights.

 Coming to the rear, you’ll find the wired inputs as well as the output ports.
-From the left, the first thing you’ll gaze at is the power cord.
+From the left, the power cord is the first thing you’ll gaze at.
 Right next to it is the dedicated HDMI 2.0 ports.
-Nova comes packed with three of them so that you’ll be getting the added benefit of connecting multiple input channels in one go.
-Also, the 3rd HDMI port is HDMI ARC.
-Right next to this, you’ll find a single USB 2.0, along with a 3.5mm Composite Video port.
+Nova comes packed with three of them, so you’ll get the added benefit of connecting multiple input channels in one go.
+Also the 3rd HDMI port is HDMI ARC.
+Right next to this, you’ll find a single USB 2.0 and a 3.5mm Composite Video port.

-Even though the projector comes with built-in WiFi, which supports 5Gz, an Ethernet Port is included.
+Even though the projector has built-in WiFi, which supports 5Gz, an Ethernet Port is included.
 Hence, in terms of ports and connectivity, the Wemax Nova indeed does hold the upper hand.
-The Nova is loaded with 3 HDMI 2.0 (w CEC/ARC support), 3.5mm composite video port, 2 USB 2.0 (one side, one rear), 1 RJ-45 ethernet LAN, 3.5mm headphone , and a S/PDIF port.
+The Nova is loaded with 3 HDMI 2.0 (w CEC/ARC support), 3.5mm composite video port, 2 USB 2.0 (one side, one rear), 1 RJ-45 ethernet LAN, 3.5mm headphone, and a S/PDIF port.

 The Android TV with a dedicated Google Assistant is the cherry on top.
 Wemax Nova is a great voice-controlled, Bluetooth-enabled remote controller with a very simple design.
 It is small and includes all the essential function buttons functional.
 This is not a traditional IR remote, so you don’t need to worry about the “remote pointing” while you operate.

 Initial Setup and Calibration